vasilakisfil/Introspected-REST/README.md

   * associations that are required or can be embedded to the initial request
     * recursively apply the same information for each association available for embedding

-Although this list is not exhaustive, an architecture style is timeless anyway, we feel that the aforementioned capabilities ought to appear in an idealized modern REST API.
+Although **this list is not exhaustive**, an architecture style is timeless anyway, we feel that the aforementioned capabilities ought to appear in an idealized modern REST API.

 We should also note that the reason we don't mention anything about the headers that are required, or, the status codes is because we feel that these belong to the Protocol level and not in the Application level.
 Any changes on this level imply that the API breaks the protocol.
 However, we are pragmatic and we understand that an API designer could want to _add_ (not change) a status code or a header in a given request/response and as a result, ideally, this should also be possible to be described.

 #### 8.1.1.
 Today's REST is far from ideal
-Now to the reader, it should be obvious that even if we manage to offload some of the aforementioned information to the Media Type, we would still have a _very_ complex, massive, response from the server that mostly includes HATEOAS and not actual data.
+Now to the reader, it should be obvious that even if we manage to offload some of the aforementioned information to the Media Type, we would still have a _very_ complex, massive, response from the server **that mostly includes HATEOAS and not actual data**.

 In our experience, such responses are very hard to implement correctly, test, be performant and even debug.
 After all, a human will sit down and write the initial code and debugging the code by the eye is important.